Cartesi Price Tops $0.10 on Major Exchanges (CTSI)

 Cartesi Profile

 Cartesi’s launch date was April 14th, 2020.
-Cartesi’s total supply is 1,000,000,000 tokens and its circulating supply is 646,766,333 tokens.
-The official message board for Cartesi is medium.com/cartesi.
+Cartesi’s total supply is 1,000,000,000 tokens and its circulating supply is 647,554,016 tokens.
 Cartesi’s official website is cartesi.io.
 The Reddit community for Cartesi is https://reddit.com/r/cartesi and the currency’s Github account can be viewed here.
 Cartesi’s official Twitter account is @cartesiproject and its Facebook page is accessible here.
+The official message board for Cartesi is medium.com/cartesi.

 Cartesi Token Trading